 Sticks and Stone will bring you on a fun journey, taking you through a little of *every* style of music via the marimba (also known as the “grand piano of xylophones”) and other percussion instruments.
 Sticks and Stone finds inspiration from the percussion ensembles and solo material of university settings, from folk marimba-band traditions of Latin America and Africa, and also from bands and ensembles of every style, incorporating its own “jam” element.
 Expect to hear music you recognize on an instrument you don’t... and also to be challenged with the unfamiliar!

 Between his time at the University of Alberta and Grant MacEwan, freelance performances and busking, Stephen Stone experimented with percussion ensembles of various types.
 Three people on one marimba (or, two people on one marimba, with the third person on drum set) was a natural development from this, allowing for enjoyable performances and interactive fun.
-More recently with both musical and health considerations, Sticks and Stone often performs on entirely separate instruments.

 In April 2017, the group became a more cohesive concept when it was invited to play for the 2017 Ford World Curling Championship, the Edmonton Motor Show, and the Festival City Winds Ragtime and Riffs concert.
+Since Covid times in 2020, Sticks and Stone often chooses to perform on entirely separate instruments, sometimes including the vibraphone and other percussion.

 "Your performances at the city market this morning were awesome!
 As an international music examiner, I loved hearing you.
 My house guest is a fantastic percussionist from Indonesia and he was also very impressed.
 You play with such skill, enthusiasm and musical integrity.
 Wow!"